WHAT WE DO

 Play Academy with Naomi Osaka provides grants and capacity-building training for community sports organizations; and emphasizes fun, positive play experiences and coaches who are trained in gender-inclusivity.

-By funding programs in various communities around Haiti, LA and Tokyo, Play Academy is helping redefine sport for the next generation of girls.
+By funding programs in various communities around Haiti, LA and Japan, Play Academy is helping redefine sport for the next generation of girls.

 Haiti